An epicurean adventure to: Pakistan

 Reheating

-To reheat your Karahi, simply cover it and place it in the microwave.
-Cook it for about 4-5 minutes, or until it's piping hot throughout.
+To reheat your Karahi, just cover it and pop it in the microwave for about 4-5 minutes, or until it's hot all the way through.

 Freezing